South Branch Raritan River Fishing

 The Upper River’s Flow Characteristics

 When I think “South Branch,” I imagine the river’s lower reach.
-Flowing through Hillsborough to the south of the North Branch, the river progresses from west to east and then south to north before arriving at the Confluence.
+Flowing through Hillsborough to the south of the North Branch, the river has taken that southward dip while progressing from west to east and finally south to north as it arrives at the Confluence.
 The North Branch flows downward to that Confluence.
 Otherwise, the South Branch might as well have been named the “West Branch” in relation to the “East Branch.”

-Until the river reaches the dam 400 feet above Flanders-Drakestown Road in Mount Olive Township, the fish are native brook trout.
-From that point downstream to the dam 200 feet above County Road 517 in Long Valley, the river is managed for multiple wild species.
-The Claremont stretch above Long Valley is well known for its reproducing brown, brook, and rainbow trout.
+Until the river reaches the dam 400 feet upstream of Flanders-Drakestown Road in Mount Olive Township—not yet as far downstream as Long Valley—the fish are native brook trout.
+From that dam downstream to another one 200 feet upstream of County Road 517 in Long Valley, the river is managed for multiple wild species.
+The Claremont stretch is above Long Valley but below Flanders-Drakestown Road, and yet it is well known for its reproducing brown, brook, and rainbow trout.
 It is not stocked.
-According to Gerry Dumont, a South Branch Outfitters guide, “The area where the Electric Brook flows into the river is especially good for brookies.”
+According to Gerry Dumont, a South Branch Outfitters guide, “The area (of the Claremont) where the Electric Brook flows into the river is especially good for brookies.”

 Brookies are not common below the Claremont.
 An April occasion in Califon became interesting in that respect.
 Mike Maxwell and I fished stockers when a friend of his showed up with a fly rod and introduced us to a tiny size 22 Rainbow Warrior attractor pattern.
 Keeping up with Mike and I at catching stockers, he suddenly hooked an OK fish, which turned out to be a 14-inch brook trout.
 That was 2017, three years after brook trout stopped getting stocked by the state, although I guess Shannon’s Fly Shop stocked brook trout in the private stretches above town, although I might be incorrect on that.

-When the river gets low, the Ken Lockwood Gorge can look like this, with barely enough flow to see, let alone fly fish.
+When the river gets low, the Ken Lockwood Gorge can look like this, with barely enough flow to see water, let alone fly fish.
+I mounted my camera on a tripod and used a slow shutter speed to get the soft flow effect.

-Nineteen-inch smallmouth caught while float tripping the lower South Branch Raritan.
+Nineteen-inch smallmouth caught on a Yum Dinger while float tripping the lower South Branch Raritan.

 Aquatic vegetation is thick in the lower South Branch during summer.
-It’s rocky, too.
+The lower river is rocky, too.
 Notice the shale or other sedimentary stone.

 Even lily pads grow on the lower South Branch.